 - Autonomy and not having to rely on a job will ultimately make you happy.
 Having expensive to maintain items, like gas-guzzlers will take you further from autonomy and happiness.
 Downsize car whenever possible.

-- Get rid of any non-corporate vehicle payments, and avoid buying vehicles with debt unless its required for your business.
+- Get rid of any non-corporate vehicle payments, and avoid buying vehicles with debt unless it is required for your business.
 If you have a mortgage and spent more than either 5% of your net worth or 20% of your gross annual income on a car = sell it.Wasting an extra $40K on a car is equivalent of wasting 1 full year of your life.
 Let this serve as a reminder to avoid useless material purchases.
 New carbon levy will be introduced effective January 1, 2017, and will apply to fuel but not to consumer electricity.
 Fuel cost is the single-highest operating expense a vehicle incurs.
 Take into account how many kilometers you drive in a year perhaps you can make due with a used vehicle that is 5 years old or newer with 80,000-112,000 km (based on Net Present Value calculations accounting for safety ratings, ongoing costs (fuel, maintenance, insurance), depreciation, resale.

 - Stop watching TV, surfing the net, playing video games, and taking unnecessary vacations.
 Make your own life great instead of engaging in escapism.
 The Swiss love outdoor adventure sport.
 Make your life so good you don’t need a vacation.
-The only legitimate reason someone who is not financial independent should take a vacation is to visit family overseas.
+The only legitimate reason someone who is not financially independent should take a vacation is to visit family overseas.

 - Trim your contact list – cut the complainers because chances are they already lost.